aspose-cells/Aspose.Cells-Doc-md/net/plugins/aspose-cells-net-for-sitefinity/aspose-cells-forms-for-sitefinity/_index.md

 #### **How to apply Aspose License?**

 This Plugin uses an evaluation version of Aspose.Cells.
-Once you are happy with your evaluation, you can purchase a license at the [Aspose website](http://www.aspose.com/purchase/default.aspx).
+Once you are happy with your evaluation, you can purchase a license at the [Aspose Purchase Website](https://purchase.aspose.com/buy).
 To remove evaluation message and feature limitations, product license should be applied.
 You will receive a license file after you have purchased the product.
 Please follow the steps below to apply the license

 - Make sure the license file is named as **Aspose.Total.lic**